-The articles on this page will give you a brief but sound overview of the philosophy in under an hour of reading.
+The articles on this page will give you an overview of the philosophy in under an hour of reading.

 Some help from symbolism

-The symbol at the top of the page was chosen to tell the story of human evolution in two parts.
-The top element, the radiant AUM! represents the creative power of the Universal Mind, which although eternal in its essence – part of AUM is purely subjective – its other elements actively and periodically emanate what over time and on the lower planes aggregates as nebulous matter, forming eventually Suns and planets, men and animals, down to the smallest flora and conscious microscopic life.
+These ancient symbols at the top of the page tell the story of human evolution in two parts.
+The top element, the radiant AUM! represents the creative power of the Universal Mind, which although eternal and unchanging in its essence its other lower elements actively and periodically emanate what over time aggregates as nebulous matter on the lower planes, forming eventually Suns and planets, men and animals, down to the smallest flora and conscious microscopic life.

 This is the metaphysical “Doctrine of Emanations” spoken of in the Secret Doctrine.

-The second part, the Winged Soul, comes as a result of these emanations having taken life and form.
-They become at length and over vast periods of time a new humanity, but are in a higher reality the always-journeying and incarnating Souls.
+The second part, the Winged Soul, comes as a result of these emanations having taken life, form and consciousness.
+They become at length and over vast periods of time a new humanity, which are in a higher reality the always-journeying and incarnating Souls.
 These Souls – who are ourselves – live on, from one era to another, in an almost endless series of lives.
-So we find ourselves on this collective pilgrimage on earth being helped, as far as we accept it, by the older and wiser who went before us.
+So we find ourselves on this collective pilgrimage on earth being helped, as far as we accept it, by the older and wiser ones who have gone before us.

 Of these, some have become “the gods, heroes and saviours” we read about in our history and mythos.
-They are the well-known sages, the “Mahatmas” (lit. great souls) who have fulfilled their destiny and consciously made their own link to the Mind in Nature and – so long as they do not go against the purposes of evolution – become a beneficent, guiding force for the good of mankind.
+They are the well-known sages, the “Mahatmas” (lit. great souls) who have fulfilled their destiny and consciously made their own link to the Mind in Nature, the Anima Mundi, and – so long as they do not go against the purposes of evolution – become a beneficent, guiding force for the good of mankind.

-Snakes have dual symbology, in this form they are the snakes of Uraei, the “rearing cobras” of ancient Egypt, a symbol of sovereignty, royalty, wisdom and divine authority which guide and instruct the Soul on its journey.
+Snakes have dual symbology, the two either side of the globe are the “rearing cobras” of ancient Egypt, the snakes of Uraei, a symbol of sovereignty, royalty, wisdom and divine authority which guide and instruct the Soul on its journey.